-The Board, jointly with the City of Fresno Fire & Police Retirement System Board (the Boards), renewed service provider agreements with Foley & Lardner, investment legal counsel; Saltzman & Johnson, general legal counsel; and The Segal Company, actuarial service provider; and continued education and evaluations related to all investment classes, especially Alternative investments.
+The Board, jointly with the City of Fresno Fire & Police Retirement System Board (the Boards), renewed service provider agreements with Brown Armstrong Accountancy Corporation for financial auditing services, and Ice Miller LLP for federal tax advisory legal services.
+The Boards also continued education and evaluations related to all investment classes, especially Asian market opportunities and education.